fbpx

 4. Place the dough into a lightly-oiled boil and cover it with a dampened cloth.
 Set it aside in a warm draft-free place.
 Allow it to rise until doubled in size – about 1 1/2 to 2 hours.

-6. Transfer the wreaths to the prepared baking sheets.
-Make sure to place them at least 3-inches apart – they will puff up as they bake.
-In a ramekin, beat remaining egg with a splash of water to create an egg wash.
-Brush the edges of the wreaths with egg wash, avoiding the dyed egg or the color may bleed onto the dough.
+7. In a ramekin, beat a large egg with a splash of water to create an egg wash.
+Brush the edges of the wreaths with egg wash to give them a shiny finish.
+Be sure to avoid the dyed egg or the color may bleed onto the dough.
 Sprinkle the wreaths with rainbow nonpareils.

-7. Bake the Easter egg bread for 25 to 28 minutes, or until golden blonde.
+8. Bake the Easter egg bread for 25 to 28 minutes, or until golden blonde and cooked through.
 Allow the wreaths to cool completely on the pan.
+Slice and enjoy with butter or your favorite spreads.

 Notes